filecoin-project/FIPs/FIPS/fip-f4_address_class.md

 `Exec4` will:

 1. Compute the `f4` address as `4{leb128(caller-actor-id)}{subaddress}` where `{caller-actor-id}` is the actor ID of the actor invoking the init actor and `{subaddress}` is the sub-address specified in the `Exec4` parameters.
-2. If an actor exists at that address:
+2. If an actor exists at that address and is not an embryo, abort.
-    1. If it's an embryo, it will be overwritten.
-    2. Otherwise, abort. `f4` addresses MUST NOT be reassigned once code has been deployed.
-7. If an actor does not exist at that address, create a new actor (with a new actor ID) and assign the `f4` address to that actor.
+3. If an actor does not exist at that address, create a new actor (with a new actor ID) and assign the `f4` address to that actor.
-8. Assign an `f2` (stable) address to the actor (the `f4` address may not be reorg stable).
+4. Assign an `f2` (stable) address to the actor (the `f4` address may not be reorg stable).
-9. Set the actor's code CID to `code` and invoke the actor's constructor.
+5. Set the actor's code CID to `code` and invoke the actor's constructor.
-10. Finally, `Exec4` will return the actor's ID and `f2` (stable) address.
+6. Finally, `Exec4` will return the actor's ID and `f2` (stable) address.
 It will not return the `f4` address as the caller should be able to compute that locally.

 **NOTE**: For now, `Exec4` will be restricted to _singleton_ actors (actors in the f00-f099 address range).
 Once users are able to deploy custom WebAssembly actors, this restriction should be relaxed (in a future FIP).